latosjakub/doc-app-api/README.md

  So we get user model  using get_user_model than we use.objects which is reference to our manager thath we gonna create adn we calling create_user method onthe UserModel.

 We can't check the password the same way like we did checking an email.
 This is because the password is encrypted so we can only check it using the check_password function on our user model.

+Creating user model
+ first we add imports
+ from django.sb import models
+ from django.controb.auth.models import (
+    AbstractBaseUser,
+    BaseUserManager,
+    PermissionsMixin,
+ )

+ Then we create User class inherate AbstractBaseUser which provide funcionsality for auth system and Permissionsmixin.

+ next we define fields
+ email(unique),name,is_active(def.true),is_staff(def.false).

+ then we replace default field for authentication by USERNAME_FIELD = 'email' after that we assign UserManager which we will create in next step. objectss = UserManager()

+ Creating user manager

+ 1. Create Class UserManager inherate from BaseUserManager.

+ 2. In User manager we create method called create_user.

+    def create_user(self, email, password=None, **extra_fields):
+        """Create, save and return a new user.""" user = self.model(email=email, **extra_fields)
+        user.set_password(password)
+        user.save(using=self.db)

+        return user

+setting password to None give use an optiont o create non usable user which can be usefull for testing.

+**extra_fields let us provide keyward arguments.
+This is helpful when we adding new fields to user bc we dont need to adding them in create_user method. self.model is the same as defining new user bc this is manager which is user assigned to.

+we are using function set_password bc it hash the password. user.save(using=self._db) is for support multiple databases.
+Ofc in this project we will only using one.

+is settings of the project we need to define custom user model. at the bottom of the file add AUTH_USER_MODEL = 'core.User'

+after that we can make migrations

+warning If you see arror inconsistentMigrationsHistory you need to clear your volume to do that docker compose ls to see volumes and then docker volume rm name of volume

+Testing if the email for user is normalized

+Now that we have our create_user function we can add new feature to the function to normalize email address that user signup with.
+Secound part of email should be case-insensitive so we are going to make that part all lowercase.

+1. Inside Model Test calss in test_models.py add new function called test_new_user_email_normalized.

+2. Inside this function create an 2 dem list with email with mixed upper and lower case domain expencions on first possition and lower case on secound.

+3. Below, let's create loop and within the loop create user usind list of email and use assertion to see if emails are normalized correctly.

+so whole test function should looks like this.

+    def test_new_user_email_normalized(self):
+    """Test the email for new user is normalized.""" sample_emails = [
+        ['test1@EXAMPLE.COM', 'test1@example.com'],
+        ['Test2@EXample.com', 'Test2@example.com'],
+    ]
+    user = get_user_model().objects.create_user(email, 'testpass123')

+    self.assertEqual(user.email, email.lower())

+5. Save this test file and let's head to our terminal and let's run our unit test.

+Now add normalization with changind email  field for
+    user = self.model(email=self.normalize_email(email), **extra_fields)

+Next we're going to add validation to ensure that an email field has actually been provided when the create_user function is called.
+We want to make sure that if we call the create_user funtion and we don;t pass an email address we raise a Value Error that says the email address was not provided

+1. inside ModelTests class in test_models.py add new function called test_new_user_invalid_email.

+2. Type:
+    with self.assertRaise(ValueError):
+        get_user_model().objects.create_user(None, 'testpass123')

+    Anything that we run in here should raise the value error.
+And if it doesn't raise a ValueError then this test will fail.

+test create superuser
+1. Create test_create_superuser

+Now that we have our create_user function finished thare's just one more function that we need to add to our user model manager and that is the create_superuser function. create_superuser is a function used bt the Django CLI when we're creating new users using the command line.
+So we want to make sure it's included in our custom User model so that we can take advantage of the Django managment command for creatin a superuser.
+We are goung to test that a sueruser is create when we call create_superuser thatt is assigned the is_staff an the is_superuser settings. is_staff allows us to login to django admin site. is_superuser allows us to have access to everythin in django admin

+he reason why we didn't add is_superuser field in our User model but we add it here is is_superuser is included as part of the PermissionsMixin.

+    test_create_super_user(self):
+    """Test creating super user."""
+    super_user = get_user_model().objects.create_superuser(
+        email='testsuperuser@example.com',
+        password='testpass123'
+    )

+    self.assertTrue(uuser.is_staff)
+    self.assertTrue(user.is_superuser)

+add this to UserManager

+    def create_superuser(self, email, password):
+      """Create and save new superuser."""
+      user = self.create_user(email, password)
+      user.is_staff = True
+      user.is_superuser = True
+      user.save(using=self._db)

+      return user